dbones/dbones.github.io/_posts/2019-01-12-tdd-an-ioc-container-part-3.md

 ## Contract Registry - Cost: 158.53~ nS

-Each Resolve uses a ServiceKey's hash inorder to find the ```contract``` from a dictionary, this is should be fast, with a **O(1)**.
+Each Resolve uses a ServiceKey's hash in-order to find the ```contract``` from a dictionary, this is should be fast, with a **O(1)**.
 Where the contract contains all the information on how to create an instance.

 ```
 //this is what the internal generated delegate would look like